How-to guide

 How to build a business case

 Building a business case for starting a subscription business requires thorough research, strategic communication, and an adaptive approach to stakeholder management.
-By mapping out the benefits, addressing potential hurdles, and showcasing a well-thought-out implementation plan, you'll build a stronger case for why a subscription model is an attractive avenue for growth and stability.
+Begin by outlining the benefits and identifying any potential challenges.
+Next, present a detailed implementation plan to strengthen your case for why a subscription model offers a compelling opportunity for growth and stability.

 • Market analysis: Demonstrate a clear understanding of the target market for the subscription offering and present data on market size, growth, and competitive landscape.